News

 [2009 Tour Photos]

-The Richmond Battlefields Association held its annual meeting at Fussell's Mill on the Second Deep Bottom Battlefield.
-Historians Robert K. Krick, Mike Andrus and REL Krick spoke on the August 1864 combat that took place in the surrounding woods and fields.
-A walking tour of the battlefield followed.
+RBA held its annual meeting at Fussell’s Mill on the Second Deep Bottom battlefield.
+The event featured presentations by historians Robert K. Krick, Mike Andrus, and R.E.L.
+Krick, who provided a detailed analysis of the August 1864 combat that unfolded across the surrounding woods and fields.
+Following the lectures, attendees participated in a walking tour of the site, exploring the strategic landscape and the specific locations where the heavy fighting occurred.

 June 2008